 It is important to note that when corresponding with or sending documents to staff within TCD, all communications must be e-mailed from student TCD e-mail accounts.
 All notices from the Department will be sent to student's TCD email address rather than to work or personal email addresses.
 It is the student's responsibility to check TCD e-mail on a regular basis.
 As this is the primary means of communication between college and students, this is extremely important.

 APPENDICES

-APPENDIX 1: ASSIGNMENT SUBMISSION FORM Trinity College Dublin The University of Dublin
+APPENDIX 1: ASSIGNMENT SUBMISSION FORM

 DEPARTMENT OF CLINICAL SPEECH & LANGUAGE STUDIES, TCD Assignment Submission Form